MikeDigitize/JSFundamentals/README.md

 ```

-Inherited properties now just need to be defined within the class and not on the <code>prototype</code> property.
+In class declarations inherited properties now just need to be defined within the class and not directly on the <code>prototype</code> property.

 ```javascript
 class Foo {